 - Custom classes - Classes you can add to each card so they can be individually styled with CSS.
 Advanced use only.

 You'll want to make sure that each of the cards has consistent content.
 Otherwise, the cards won't look unified.
 For example, if one card has an image and icon, make sure that all of them have images and icons.
 If you have mixed content combinations, use separate card snippets.

 There are additional settings to give you even more customization capabilities.
-These can be shown by clicking the "Toggle Settings" button at the bottom of the snippet.

 Here is a rundown of each of the options:

 - Translucent Header - Make a header semi-transparent, and placed on top of an image.
 Only used if a header and image are present.